Dhaka Shishu Hospital

 Dhaka Shishu (Children) Hospital is a children's hospital in Bangladesh, located in the capital city of Dhaka.

 History

 The hospital was established in 1972, immediately following independence.
-It was funded by the late Professor Tofayel Ahmed, the Bangladesh Government, Save the Children Fund of the UK and World Vision of Bangladesh.
+It was funded by the late Tofayel Ahmed, the Bangladesh government, Save the Children Fund of the UK and World Vision of Bangladesh.

 The hospital publishes the Dhaka Shishu (Children) Hospital Journal.